fphenix/CARPS/README.md

-# CA-RPS
+# CARPS
-Cellular Automata Rock-Paper-Scissors in Processing
+Cellular Automaton Rock-Paper-Scissors in Processing

 Click "ca1.gif" above to see an example of result!